AdrienChampion/induction_for_dummies/src/smt/readme.md

 actually write by hand.
 Still, it is readable enough for pedagogic and debugging purposes.

 > [VS Code] has an extension for SMT-LIB syntax highlighting (`.smt2` files).
 The pieces of SMT-LIB
-> code we will show in these posts will not have syntax highlighting, unfortunately.
+> code we will show in this book will not have syntax highlighting, unfortunately.
 We apologize
 > for this problem, and encourage readers to copy these pieces of code in an editor that supports
 > SMT-LIB using the button at the top-right of the code blocks.